Technology Start-ups Are, In Fact, Different From Publicly Traded Tech-Giants

 The first step an inventor should take before deciding the plunge is obtaining a patentability opinion.
 If your idea likely isn’t patentable, that’s an important thing to know.
 A search for analogous prior art accompanied by an attorney’s patentability opinion will provide valuable insight into challenges which may arise during patent prosecution and potentially after.

-A Patent Law Firm Tailored to Individual Inventors and Early Stage Start-ups
+CT Patent Lawyer With Services Tailored to Individual Inventors and Early Stage Start-ups

-We Think Entrepreneurially To Meet Our Clients’ Unique Needs
+A CT Patent Lawyer Who Thinks Entrepreneurially To Meet Clients’ Unique Patent Needs

 Whereas most patent firms see the problem described above as an inevitability of all professional service industries to be disregarded, we see it as an opportunity to meet the needs of a distinct class of clients who the traditional law firm business model has failed.

-We Save You Money By Doing All Of Our Work Remotely
+We Save You Money By Doing All Of Our Patent Work Remotely

-In this modern era of technology-enabled remote work, why should our clients pay for their lawyers to work from exorbitantly luxurious office space at the hottest location in town when those same clients themselves make due with much less?
+In this modern era of technology-enabled remote work, why should our clients pay for their patent lawyer to work from exorbitantly luxurious office space at the hottest location in town when those same clients themselves make due with much less?

 There is no legitimate reason, but the one you’ll hear will be some variation of “that’s how we’ve always done it.”
 Realistically, the status quo is as it is because the decision makers at large law firms are not as technologically adept as some of their younger counterparts.